Galaxy Spin Alignment with Tidal Fields in the SDSS-IV MaNGA Survey: Summary and Discussion

 The alignment with $\eone$, however, is less straightforward to interpret.
 Since low-mass galaxies are likely to be more strongly affected by nonlinear effects, their observed tendency to align parallel to $\eone$ seems inconsistent with theoretical expectations.
 This result also contrasts with results from hydrodynamical simulations such as IllustrisTNG, which predict parallel alignment with $\eone$ in the massive regime \citep[see, e.g.,][]{2021ApJ...922....6L, 2023ApJ...945...13M}.

 Nevertheless, some observational studies have reported results that cannot be fully explained within this theoretical picture.
 For instance, \citet{2015ApJ...798...17Z} identified a spin transition with respect to $\eone$, from parallel to perpendicular, as halo mass increases.
 They further showed that the alignment with $\etwo$ strengthens with increasing mass and becomes more pronounced in cluster environments, both consistent with our findings.
 Likewise, \citet{2023ApJ...951L..26L} found a spin transition among spiral galaxies on void surfaces, from parallel to perpendicular orientations with respect to the direction of maximum compression (i.e., $\eone$), as stellar mass increases.
-Such observational deviations may point to the potential influence of baryonic physics, whose role in spin alignments remains poorly understood.
+Such observational deviations may point to the potential influence of baryonic physics, such as anisotropic outflows or heating from stellar and active galactic nucleus feedback \citep[e.g.,][]{2017ApJ...834..169T, 2020MNRAS.492.4268S}, whose roles in spin alignments remain poorly understood.

 Most IFS-based studies of spin alignment have focused on the orientation of galaxy spins relative to cosmic filaments, revealing various mass-dependent \citep{2020MNRAS.491.2864W, 2022MNRAS.516.3569B} and morphology-dependent \citep{2021MNRAS.504.4626K} spin transitions.
 Although a direct comparison is difficult, our results show no significant spin alignment signal for $\ethree$, which is somewhat surprising given that filament spines are generally aligned with $\ethree$ \citep[e.g.,][]{2014MNRAS.437L..11T, 2015MNRAS.453L.108L}.
 A comparative analysis between spin alignments with filaments and those with tidal fields would be an interesting direction for future work.